steemit/smt-whitepaper/smt-manual/manual.md

 - `convert_operation` : SMTs cannot be converted.
 - Limit order operations : Limit orders are fully supported by SMTs trading against STEEM.
-- `transfer_to_savings_operation` : SMTs support savings.
+- `transfer_to_savings_operation` : Does not support SMTs.
 - `decline_voting_rights_operation` : Affects SMT votes as well as STEEM votes.
-- `claim_reward_balance_operation` : Restrictions on this operation are
+- `claim_reward_balance_operation` : Does not support SMTs.
+Use of this operation should be phased out by UIs.
-  relaxed to allow any asset in any of the three fields, including SMTs.
+- `claim_reward_balance2_operation` : Allows claiming of arbitrary reward
+  balances, STEEM and SMTs included.
 - `delegate_vesting_shares_operation` : Supports all SMTs that support
   vesting.
 - Multisig Native: There is nothing "special" about the handling of SMT